scilus/scilpy/docs/source/documentation/fibertube_tracking.rst

    :alt: Fibercup subset visualized in 3D

 Now that we have a tractogram to act as our set of centerlines, we will need to create a file containing the diameters.
-To do this, create a text file named `diameters.txt` and enter `0.001` on the very first line.
-This single diameter will later be applied to all the centerlines to form a set of fibertubes.
+To do this, enter the command:
+``echo 0.001 >diameter.txt`` This single diameter will later be applied to all the centerlines to form a set of 1um thick fibertubes.

-The first thing to do to is resample ``centerlines.trk`` so that each centerline is formed of segments no longer than 0.2 mm.
+The first thing to do with our data is to resample ``centerlines.trk`` so that each centerline is formed of segments no longer than 0.2 mm.

 Note: This is because the next script will rely on a KDTree to find all neighboring fibertube segments of any given point.
 Because the